 Laser technicians operate equipment and systems that utilize lasers.
 These professionals build, repair and maintain lasers and fibers using electrical and mechanical technology.
 They may work in various fields, including design and manufacturing, laser research and development, consumer electronics, telecommunications and medical applications.
 Laser technicians also troubleshoot laser and optic systems.

 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reports that the number of job opportunities for engineering technicians in general - a group that includes laser or photonics technicians - was only expected to grow less than 1% between 2014 and 2024, which is slower than average.
-According to the BLS, the mean salary among all engineering technicians was $58,490 as of 2015.
+The U.S. Bureau of Labor Statistics (BLS) reports that the number of job opportunities for engineering technicians in general - a group that includes laser or photonics technicians - was only expected to grow 2% between 2018 and 2028, which is slower than average.
+According to the BLS, the mean salary among all engineering technicians was $63,200 as of 2018.

 Educational Requirements for Laser Technicians